cedar-policy/cedar-docs/docs/collections/_policies/syntax-entity.md

 Except for action entities, which are prefixed with the reserved entity type `Action`, there is no way to distinguish whether an entity should behave as a principal, resource, or both without additional context.
 You can use entity types to constrain how an entity type can be used.

-An entity may be *unspecified*, which means that its type is distinct from any type defined in the schema.
-Unspecified entities are not part of any hierarchy.
-They can be created by passing the `None` option in the principal and/or resource component of an authorization [`Request`](https://docs.rs/cedar-policy/latest/cedar_policy/struct.Request.html).

 ## Operators {#entity-operators}

 Entities support the following operators in a Cedar policy: